graham-thomas/zymo-te/notebook.md

 Have since learned conda/mamba package managers are better tools for the job

     mamba create --name=repeatmasker repeatmasker

 therefore remove previously installed dependencies from ~/src/

+Load all modules into a single env for this project and apply project name zymo-te.